 In the table, “X” refers to I/O pin names.
 “Y” and “Z” are POWER and GND names.
 The letter “A” designates "Aggressor_Only".

 Three classes of pins are defined for a component: signal pins, supply pins and no-connect pins.
 Supply pins have a model_name of either POWER or GND.
 No-connect pins have model_name NC.
 All other pins are classified as signal pins.
-Interconnect Models defined in this section assume that there is one Buf_I/O terminal and one die pad for each signal pin.
+Interconnect Models defined in this section assume that there is one Buffer_I/O terminal and one die pad for each signal pin.
 Pins are assumed to use the names listed under the first column of the [Pin] keyword (the pin_name column).

-The model of an I/O buffer has supply terminals in addition to the Buf_I/O. These supply (or rail) terminals can be Pullup_ref, Pulldown_ref, Power_clamp_ref, Gnd_clamp_ref and/or Ext_ref.
+The model of an I/O buffer has supply terminals in addition to the Buffer_I/O. These supply (or rail) terminals can be Pullup_ref, Pulldown_ref, Power_clamp_ref, Gnd_clamp_ref and/or Ext_ref.
 The Pullup_ref, Pulldown_ref, Power_clamp_ref, Gnd_clamp_ref and/or Ext_ref terminals of a buffer are associated either with a bus_label under the [Pin Mapping] keyword or a signal_name under the [Pin] keyword.
 These terminals can be connected to Interconnect Models one of two ways:

 By specifying a unique interconnect terminal for each I/O buffer Pullup_ref, Pulldown_ref, Power_clamp_ref, Gnd_clamp_ref and/or Ext_ref terminal

 By assuming that all I/O buffer supply terminals connected to a supply signal_name or bus_label are shorted together.
-This is done by specifying a unique terminal (of Terminal_type Buf_Rail) for all I/O buffer terminals that are connected to a specific signal_name or bus_label on at least one supply pin.
+This is done by specifying a unique terminal (of Terminal_type Buffer_Rail) for all I/O buffer terminals that are connected to a specific signal_name or bus_label on at least one supply pin.

 Pads are the location of the interface between the die and the package (also called the die pad interface).
 Interconnect Models can either be between the pins of a component and the I/O buffers, or they can be split into models between the pins of a component and the pads of the die and models between the pads of the die and the I/O buffers.
 There is exactly one Pad (of Terminal_type Pad_I/O) for each signal pin.
 There can be any number of pads (of Terminal_type Pad_Rail) for each signal_name or bus_label on supply pins.
 If Interconnect Models of supply (rail) networks are split between Pin/Pad and Pad/Buffer models, then the interface of supply connections at the die pad interface can be handled in one of two ways: